heikadog/zml/zml.md

 1. mason (@masonlovesdogs.bsky.social) is an open zoophile.
 1. theshypuppy45 (@theshypuppy45.bsky.social) is an open zoophile.
 1. Seraphius (@localknottypup.bsky.social) is an open zoophile.
-1. Kristal Methany (@methanywhore.bsky.social) is an open zoophile.
+1. Kristal Meth (@methanywhore.bsky.social) is an open zoophile.

 ### Interacts with Zoophiles